corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 Let's be clear: there are many, many antipatterns in the above code.

-Many antipatterns in the code have nothing to do with Rust, but with software engineering in general.
+Most of them have nothing to do with Rust, but with software engineering in general.
-And yet, people take a quick look and use it as an excuse to call Rust an "ugly language" and give up on it.

-I would argue that this code is ugly less because of Rust's syntax, but rather
-because the author is unaware or ignorant of the ergonomics Rust provides.
-The code carries all the hallmarks of a beginner Rust programmer -- possibly with a C/C++ background -- who
-has not yet fully embraced what Rust brings to the table.
+The code carries all the hallmarks of a beginner Rust programmer -- possibly with a C/C++ background -- who has not yet fully embraced the ergonomics Rust provides.

-In my experience, **better semantics brings nicer syntax in Rust**; many people get that backwards.
+## Better semantics enable nicer syntax in Rust

 If you feel like you're fighting the language (not just its borrow-checker!),
-then there's a chance that **the language is trying to push you in a different direction**.
+then there's a chance that **the language is trying to push you into a different direction**.

-It bears repeating: this is terrifying code with many footguns.
+It bears repeating: the above code is terrifying and contains many footguns.
 Without much effort, one can make out the red flags:

 - The code is littered with `unwrap()` calls